 Lots of otherwise savvy folks get hung up on a fund's past performance, but if a seemingly impressive track record doesn't belong to the manager who's currently calling the shots, that showing -- in the immortal words of Elvis Costello -- means less than zero.

-It's the manager's performance you should focus on, not that of the fund itself, and while there are a handful of exceptions, five years is just about the minimum amount of time that managers need to weather at least one market cycle -- and to show that they have the right stuff.
+You should focus on the manager's performance, not that of the fund itself.
+And while there are a handful of exceptions, five years is just about the minimum amount of time a manager needs to weather at least one market cycle -- and to show that he or she has the right stuff.

 2. A reasonable expense ratio

 Even if you do bypass a brokerage commission, you'll still have to pony up for a fund's expense ratio.
 All things being equal, the lower it is, the better.
 But before you assume that you should invest in a low-cost index tracker such as Vanguard 500 Index, remember that with index funds, the most you can realistically expect is to underperform the market each year by about the amount of your annual expenses.